Sweet Licks: Reception

 Sweet Licks performed well in arcades, being a surprise hit for Namco.
 It was mostly popular with families and women for its light-hearted tone, becoming a mainstay in Japanese amusement centers, and its success lead Namco to produce several similar redemption games in later years, such as Gator Panic (1989).
 It is considered an influential title in the arcade game industry for its unique concept inspiring other manufacturers to pursue a similar idea.

 Sweet Licks was liked by critics.
 Joystik magazine, who reported on the game's presence at the 1982 Amusement Operator's Expo tradeshow, labeled it as one of the stranger titles presented for its odd concept and bizarre gameplay, which they felt was "just too weird for words".
 Cash Box praised the game for the colorful cabinet design, cheery nature and for attempting to appeal towards children and families, which they liked for standing out against other mechanical games at the time.
 Advanced Computer Entertainment commented on the game's legacy and importance for the redemption game market, saying that its simplistic yet frantic gameplay helped make other companies take notice and produce similar machines, to a point where arcades in Japan began to see less of a focus on video games and more on similar "novelty" machines.
 Julian Rignall of CU Amiga labeled it "the sicket machine" ever in his coverage on early 1980s electro-mechanical coin-op games, writing that its simply-yet-addictive nature, "brilliant" gameplay and overall cute design made it one of the definitive mechanical games of the era.
-He concluded that it "just goes to show you don't need to rely on a video screen to have a good time."

 In a 2012 retrospective article, Japanese news publication Livedoor News commended the game for its attempt at appealing towards women and families with its light-hearted tone and simplistic gameplay, a drastic comparison to the large wave of Space Invaders games that had flooded game centers a few years prior.
 Livedoor also commented on the game's distinct arcade cabinet and its overall build quality, saying that it was well-designed and wasn't faulty like other mechanical games from the era were.
 They also commented that the game would likely still be successful if it was released in the present time, due to redemption games finding more success in arcades in later years.